Patient Information (NHS England) - Varicose vein surgery patient leaflet and Varicose vein surgery video

 Cases for Individual Consideration

-On a case to case basis, patients might be eligible for surgical intervention, in consideration of their exceptionality.
+On a case to case basis, patients might be eligible for intervention, in consideration of their exceptionality.
 The requesting clinician must provide information to support the case for being considered an exception, by submitting an individual funding request.

 |Latest change to document